MatteoJoliveau/stories/content/skyfarer/combat.md

 ### Stations

 A sky engine has many stations the crew can man, each controlling a specific aspect of the locomotive.
-Any player can man any available station, but players with a specific Profession are more proficient at specific posts.
+Any player can occupy any available station, but players with a specific Profession are more proficient at specific posts.
 Having the appropriate Profession grants an additional dice to rolls, and the highest result is used.

 - **The Helm** controls the direction of the locomotive.
 It is used to steer the engine, dodge incoming attack and hide.